JJong2542/MINI-Z-Toyota-86-body-custom-paint-and-wide-body-resin-kit-version-work/README.md

 # MINI-Z-Toyota-86-custom-paint-&-wide-body-resin-kit-work
-## 1. Project 개요
+## 1. Project Overview
-- 대상: Kyosho MINI-Z Body를 Custom 하고자 하는 User 전부
+- Target: All users wishing to customize the Kyosho MINI-Z body
-- 목적: 실제 Body를 Paint하고, 가공하는 과정을 보여줌으로 방법을 공유
+- Purpose: To share the process by demonstrating the actual body painting and machining process
-- 적용 플랫폼: Kyosho MINI-Z MA-030 EVO2
+- Applicable Platform: Kyosho MINI-Z MA-030 EVO2

-## 2. 작업 범위
+## 2. Scope of work
 - Body Process
 - Surfacer
 - Painting